lammps/lammps/doc/src/Build_extras.rst

 for the JIT compiler of the CUDA driver to translate it.

-If you are compiling with HIP, note that before running CMake you will have to set appropiate environment variables.
+If you are compiling with HIP, note that before running CMake you will have to set appropriate environment variables.
 Some variables such as :code:`HCC_AMDGPU_TARGET` or :code:`CUDA_PATH` are necessary for :code:`hipcc` and the linker to work correctly.